Nucala (Mepolizumab)

 How to Take Nucala

-Nucala is given as an injection under your skin by a healthcare professional, doctor, nurse, or pharmacist.
+Nucala is administered as an injection under the skin by a healthcare professional.

 Dosage Instructions

-For severe eosinophilic asthma and nasal polyps: 100 mg once every four weeks (1 injection).
-For EGPA: 300 mg once every four weeks (3 injections).
-For COPD with raised eosinophils: 100 mg once every four weeks (1 injection).
+For severe eosinophilic asthma and chronic rhinosinusitis with nasal polyps, the recommended dose is 100 mg every four weeks.
+For EGPA, the dose is 300 mg, given as three injections every four weeks.
+For COPD with raised eosinophils, the dose is 100 mg every four weeks.

 What If You Miss a Dose?

-If you miss your scheduled injection, contact your doctor or hospital as soon as possible to reschedule your appointment.
-Don’t wait until your next scheduled dose.
+If you miss a dose of Nucala, contact your doctor or hospital as soon as possible to reschedule your appointment.

 Side Effects